ctrlaltf2/blank-cpp/README.md

 # blank-cpp
-Blank template project for new cpp projects
+Blank template project for new cpp projects (needs updated)